raspberrypilearning/getting-started-with-git/worksheet.md

 	ls -a
 	```

-1. You should now see something like this in your terminal:
+1. You should now see something like this in your terminal window:

 	```bash
 	.  ..  .git  README.md